knewplay/book-programming-essential/toolset/tools.md

 # Search Engine
 They say that Google is a programmer's best friend.
 With a few keywords and a click of a button, a world of knowledge opens up at the palm of our hands.
 Whether it's debugging an error, exploring new libraries, or discovering best practices, programmers can navigate the vast realm of knowledge through a **search engine**.

 ## Importance
 In the world of programming, one thing remains certain: programmers, even those with decades of experience, will face hurdles, encounter challenges, and have moments of confusion.

-Why?
+This is especially important for beginners, because it could be very discouraging to not be able to move forward with a project because of some error.
+It is quite common for beginners to get stuck, not know how or even who to ask for help, and simply abandon on their learning journey.

-Well, programming is a dynamic field that constantly evolves with technology.
+Even more experienced programmers ask for help.
+Programming is a dynamic field that constantly evolves with technology.
 Some programming languages that were once considered cutting-edge have evolved, while new ones have emerged.
 As a result, programmers often find themselves working on diverse projects with varying technical requirements.
-While their experience serves as a solid foundation, they may still encounter unfamiliar details.
+While their experience serves as a solid foundation, they may still encounter unfamiliar details or bugs.

 The key to overcoming these obstacles is to be resourceful and skilled in the art of searching for answers effectively.
+The internet has almost all the answers, but you need to be able to extract them.
 This is where the power of a search engine comes into play.

 ## Fundamentals
-We all wish that computers could just read our minds and give us the exact solution, in the exact context that we need it in.
+We all wish that computers could just read our minds and give us the exact solution to our problem, in the exact context that we need it in.
 However, past the most rudimentary of programming questions, things aren't always that easy.
-Searching is somewhat of an art.
+Searching is somewhat of an art, and it's not always intuitive.

-### The search engine
-There's Google, there's Bing, there's DuckDuckGo,
+While there are alternative search engines such as Bing, Yahoo, DuckDuckGo, we will stick with the Google search engine, as it is the most widely used, notably among programmers.
+However, the advice provided will be relevant for all search engines.

+### How Google Search works
+The internet is a global network of interconnected computers and servers.
+It is a vast infrastructure that allows various devices and networks to communicate with each other using a common set of rules known as protocols.

+One of the subsets of the internet is called the World Wide Web, or simply "web" for short.
+The web refers to a collection of interconnected websites and web pages that are accessible through the internet.

+Google Search is a powerful tool that helps users navigate the vast landscape of the web to find relevant information.
+When you enter a query ("query" is a fancy word for "question") into Google's search bar and hit the search button, a complex and fascinating process is set in motion.

+1. Crawling: Google uses specialized software known as "web crawlers" to systematically browse the web.
+These crawlers follow hyperlinks from one web page to another, collecting data about each page they visit.
+This process is known as "crawling."

+2. Indexing: The data collected by the web crawlers is then indexed, which means it is organized and stored in Google's vast database.
+This index allows Google to quickly retrieve relevant information when a user performs a search.

+3. Ranking: When you perform a search, Google's (secret) search algorithms come into play.
+These algorithms analyze the indexed data and consider numerous factors to determine the most relevant and useful results for your query.
+Google takes into account factors like the words used in your search, the freshness of the content, the quality of the web page, and the number of other websites linking to that page (known as PageRank).

+### How to google
+[//]: # "can also call this part: Asking the right questions" Googling is an art.
+There is no one way to enter your query.
+I might ask it one way, and you might ask it slightly differently.
+And that's okay.
+But here are some general guidelines on how to do it.

+#### Be simple but precise
+The important thing is to find a balance between concise and descriptive queries.
+You need to use the minimum number of words, but also give enough information for Google to understand what it needs to show you.
+Never add any information that is not important.
+Being too specific is not good either, as it will limit your search result and Google will return fewer quality examples of what you really want to know.

+> If you want to know how to write a Hello World program in C, don't mention your operating system, your location, or your programming environment.
+All of these things are unrelated to the problem, and will not affect the result.

+When it comes to simplifying your query, think of the resulting websites' titles and contents.
+Google will match your query with the website title and contents.

+> Instead of writing ***"I'm confused by when I should use semicolons in C"***, write ***"semicolon use in C"***.
+If Google shows results of semicolon use in regular English, then specify: ***"semicolon use in c programming language"***, for example.

+> Sidenote: Google searched are case-insensitive, meaning it doesn't matter if you write ***C*** of ***c***.

+#### Use autocompletion
+When you start typing words into the search bar, always pay attention to what Google is suggesting.
+It can help you complete your queries faster, but it can also better word a query for you, taking the guesswork of what to type away.
+This is a perfect feature to use when you have an idea of what you are looking for, but forgot the exact word.

+> If you know that you have to use some function

+#### It's okay to be messy
+This is not a beauty contest.
+You do not get a prize for coming up with the nicest and cleanest way to ask a question.
+Sometimes, the perfect words just aren't coming into your mind, and that's okay.
+Use the English language as best you can to describe the problem.

+> Let's say you know that there is a function that "prints out" the argument as a message onto the screen.
+So you can write ***"function to print message in c"***.
+But what if you forgot the terms "function" and "print".
+Well, just simplify it into English: ***"how to output onto the screen in c"***.
+Now what if you forgot the term "output"?
+Simplify the query further: ***"how to write onto the screen in c"***.

+Part of the programming journey is to go from using purely English terms, to using more technical programming terms.
+As long as you read the results, learn more about the topic and get used to the correct terms, you are on the right path.

+### Veterans google differently
+While experienced programmers do use Google a lot, there is a big difference in the way that they use it as opposed to how a complete beginner uses it.
+In the world of cybersecurity, there is this idea of a "script kiddie"; this is a person who uses existing code and copy-pastes his way through to whatever he wants to do.
+An experienced programmer will never simply take a piece of code and use it without fundamentally understanding what it does.
+They may do so to try to see if it works, but then they will try to understand it to potentially improve it and customize it.

+So do not blindly follow or copy-paste any solutions you come across.
+Check to see if there are other avenues you could take.
+If you found a function that does what you need, learn more about how the function works; i.e. what arguments can it take, how will the result change if you give it different arguments, etc.

+You must learn to carefully evaluate solutions you find online.
+Because at the end of the day, it's just people writing them.
+And people can also be faulty, or not provide the full picture.
+And this is where critical thinking comes into play.

 # Code Editor
 Have you ever wondered where programmers code?
 On their computers, sure.
 But do they open Microsoft Word?
 Do they open their browser and go to some special website where they can code?
 Programmers use a dedicated software tool designed specifically for coding: the **code editor**.